May Day Basket Ideas

 Who says you have to leave a basket at a front door?
 Leave a treat for co-workers, teachers or children anywhere they’ll find it.

 PAY IT FORWARD: Do you have a homeless coalition in your town?
 Make baskets to give out with essentials like bath products, non-perishable snacks, and office supplies.
 But add some treats as well to brighten their day.
 Everyone loves getting flowers and a piece of candy.

 - Bucket or container

 - Markers, pens, pencils, art supplies

 You can leave the bucket plain but it’s more fun to cover it to match your theme.
 Glue crayons in layers around the bucket.
 You could also use pencils, measuring tape or anything to match your theme.
 Tie a ribbon around the outside.
 Secure with hot glue.
 Now it’s time to fill!
-Art supplies are a fun alternative to candy or flowers.
+Arts and craft supplies from the dollar store are a fun alternative to candy or flowers.
 Presentation is key.
-Arrange the supplies with biggest and tallest items in the back.
+Arrange the supplies with the biggest and tallest items in the back.

 WHAT TO PUT IN A MAY DAY BASKET

 Traditional May Day baskets held fresh spring flowers or candy.
 But don’t limit yourself.
-Use imagination and creativity.
-Fill baskets with art supplies, gardening tools and seeds, bath and body products, hair accessories, hand-crafted gifts, cooking supplies, tools and more.
-Show us your baskets in the comments below!
+Use imagination and creativity to celebrate May Day.
+Fill baskets with art supplies, gardening tools, and seeds, bath and body products, hair accessories, hand-crafted gifts, cooking supplies, tools, and more.
+Finally, accent the basket with decorative tissue paper.